stevecj/carton_db.rb/README.md

 just for this requirement.
 A redis db with sufficient capacity would have been expensive, and solutions such as SQLite are specifically not supported by Heroku so people don't mistakenly expect the data to be preserved.
-Ruby's `DBM` and `SDMB` proved to be too unpredicatable and flakey to be practical solutions.
+Ruby's `PStore`, `DBM` and `SDMB` each proved to be too unpredicatable and flakey to be practical solutions.

-Although this tool was initially developed to store transient data for use within a single process invocation and then discarded, it is also quite well suited for long term data storage on a system that preserves filesystem data over time.
+Although this tool was initially developed to store transient data for use within a single process invocation and then discarded, it is also well suited for long term data storage on a system that retains filesystem contents.

 ## Installation